ABOUT THE PROGRAM

 You may also contact the social science graduate counselor, Jennifer Gerson at (949) 824-4074 or email@example.com.

 When will the department tell me if I have been admitted?

 We make every attempt to notify applicants about admission and financial support in late February.

 What is the deadline for accepting an offer of admission?

 I have received offers from several PhD programs.
 How should I decide which one to accept?

-You should consider a number of things: which program best matches your interests; how closely faculty work with students; what current students say about their courses, research opportunities, and teaching responsibilities; how graduates have fared on the job market; whether the department’s atmosphere promotes collegiality and intellectual exchange.
-To get a sense of the UCI program, we will encourage you to attend our Open House in March.
+You should consider a number of things: which program best matches your interests; how closely faculty work with students; what current students say about their courses, research opportunities, and teaching responsibilities; a department's national ranking; how graduates have fared on the job market; whether the department’s atmosphere promotes collegiality, intellectual exchange, and diversity.
+To get a sense of the UCI program, accepted students will be encouraged to attend our Open House in March.
 We will provide housing and meals and will help cover the costs of your transportation to UCI.
 Past and current students say that the Open House was essential in giving them a sense of the advantages that UCI has to offer.